clinton-hall/nzbToMedia/README.md

 		MoviesDownloadDir=

 	vi.
-Set the full path to any dependency required for your Custom Postprocess script if it is not in your PATH.(v 9.0 only)
+Set the full path to any dependency required for your Custom Postprocess script if it is not in your PATH.(option is required)

 		CustomCmd=/usr/local/python/bin/python